kathyh/tt09-mywokwi/docs/info.md

 ## How it works

 Tiny tapeout example from WOKWI.
-Modifying the inputs will light the LEDS
+Modifying the inputs will light the LEDS [Tiny Tapeout Puzzles](https://tinytapeout.com/digital_design/puzzle_adder/)

+This design implements the extra-credit 4-bit full-adder with carry.

 ## How to test